AlexanderSchuetz97/jni-simple/README.md

 or invalid parameters than the JVM checks, while the JVM checks are able to catch missing exception checks or JVM Local Stack overflows better.

 The asserts are implemented using rust panics.
-If you compile your project with unwinding panics the panics can be caught.
+If you compile your project with unwinding panics, the panics can be caught.
-It is not recommended to continue or try to "recover" from these panics as the assertions do NOT perform cleanup actions when a panic occurs, so you will leak JVM locals or leave the JVM in an otherwise unrecoverable state.
-I recommend aborting the processes on such a panic as such a panic only occurs, if the rust code had triggered UB in the JVM in the absence of the assertions.
+It is not recommended to continue or try to "recover" from these panics as the assertions do NOT perform cleanup actions when a panic occurs.
+You will leak JVM locals or leave the JVM in an otherwise unrecoverable state if you continue.
+I recommend aborting the processes on such a panic as such a panic only occurs
+if the rust code had triggered UB in the JVM in the absence of the assertions.
 This can either be done by calling abort when "catching" the panic or compiling your rust code with panic=abort if you do not need to catch panics anywhere in your rust code.

+Info: There are no asserts present in the JVMTI implementation as JVMTI has more robust checking implemented in the java vm itself, forgoing the need to do any checks ourselves.
+Most of the potential for UB in JVMTI is impossible to check anyway, because the API heavily relies on callbacks which are passed to JVMTI as raw function pointers.
+Checking those for validity is not really possible without changing the API at a higher level, which is not a goal of this crate.
+In addition to that, jvmti is not needed for most use cases, so I suspect that it will see little use.

 ## Further Info